 To determine whether the stock market is expensive or cheap, some experts use aggregate valuation ratios, either trailing or forward-looking, such as earnings-price ratio (E/P) and dividend yield.
 Operating under a belief that such ratios are mean-reverting, most imminently due to movement of stock prices, these experts expect high (low) future stock market returns when these ratios are high (low).
 Where are the ratios now?
 Using the most recent actual and forecasted earnings and dividend data from Standard & Poor’s, we find that:

 Operating E/P derives from corporate earnings sources expected by management to continue contributing to future earnings.
 As-reported E/P includes contributions to earnings from discontinued operations and anomalous (as judged by management) conditions.
 Operating earnings are arguably more forward-looking and optimistic.
 As-reported earnings are arguably more manipulation-free and realistic (sustainable).

 Note that stock buybacks began augmenting/displacing dividends in the mid-1980s.

-In summary, current S&P 500 earnings forecasts indicate 12-month trailing earnings-price ratios above generational “normal” over the next year.
+In summary, current S&P 500 earnings forecasts indicate 12-month trailing earnings-price ratios near or above generational “normal” over the next two years.

 Cautions regarding this finding include: